pingcap/docs/dev/tidb-in-kubernetes/reference/tools/tools-in-kubernetes.md

 ## Use TiDB Control in Kubernetes

-[TiDB Control](reference/tools/tidb-control.md) is the command line tool for TiDB.
+[TiDB Control](reference/tools/tidb-control.md) is the command-line tool for TiDB.
 To use TiDB Control in Kubernetes, you need to access the TiDB node and the PD service from local.
 It is suggested you turn on the connection from local to the TiDB node and the PD service using `kubectl port-forward`: from local to the PD service using `kubectl port-forward`:

 {{< copyable "shell-regular" >}}